Background pattern

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and using machines

-moxifloxacino cinfa contains sodium
+moxifloxacino cinfa contains sodium.

-This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per tablet; this is essentially “sodium-free”.

-3. How to take moxifloxacine cinfa
+3. How to take moxifloxacino cinfa

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow the administration instructions of this medicine exactly as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 The recommended dose in adults is one 400 mg film-coated tablet, once a day.